outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - question/definition

   - finding efficiencies by applying units of work

+    - find product of factors
+      - apply core, pattern, & structural interfaces
+        - find pattern structure of factor sets (function connecting factor sets) & use that to calculate using more efficient addition/subtraction operations
+          - find approximating function given pattern function (adjacent more calculatable pair with adjusting operation)
+          - find derivation function of a factor in a set, given another factor & pattern structure

+    - find function for integral
+      - apply core & structural interfaces
+        - apply combinations of core components (coefficients, powers, values) to find equivalence to area

+    - find function for derivative
+      - apply core & structural interfaces
+        - apply core structures (like unit) to reduce calculations

     - finding method to calculate difference:
+      - apply intent, core, structure, change interfaces
         - intent: differentiate data point clusters in a clear (easily measured) way
           - identify problem metadata
           - apply one-degree change to each attribute, like variable count
             - add/subtract variable count
               - list new components & component changes
                 - new variable
                 - new variable structures (combinations, connections)
               - apply units of work to new components or changed components
                 - find functions of differentiating values (positive/negative, multiplication) & attributes (value range allowing very different values) for new variable
                   - add variable of differentiating values to make overlapping 2d clusters clearly separable in 3d

   - chart type: overlaying multiple 2-dimension variable comparisons to identify common shapes of variable connections (density of points added with a visible attribute like more opacity)